-Students are eligible to receive waivers for this requirement by any of the following means:
+Students are eligible to receive waivers for the foreign language requirement by any of the following means:

 - Language Placement test administered and evaluated by BAC Language Department faculty.
-These tests are available in French, German, or Spanish.
-Note that it is possible to pass out of only the first term of a language. - AP Foreign Language test score of 3 or higher - CLEP Foreign Language test score of 50 or higher - SAT II Foreign Language Subject Test score of 520 or higher - IB (International Baccalaureate) test score of 4 or higher - A qualifying TOEFL score (international students only) - o 520 or higher (paper) - o 190 or higher (computer-based) - o 70 or higher (internet-based) - IELTS score of 5.5 or higher (international students only) - Attendance of at least 3 years in or graduation from a High School in which English is not the main language. - Documentation of appropriate-level proficiency from another accredited institution. - Documentation of appropriate-level proficiency through the Oral or Written proficiency tests (OPI, OPIc, or WPT) offered by the American Council of Foreign Language Teachers (ACTFL).
+These tests are available in French, German, or Spanish. - AP Foreign Language test score of 3 or higher - CLEP Foreign Language test score of 50 or higher - SAT II Foreign Language Subject Test score of 520 or higher - IB (International Baccalaureate) test score of 4 or higher - A qualifying TOEFL score (international students only) - o 520 or higher (paper) - o 190 or higher (computer-based) - o 70 or higher (internet-based) - IELTS score of 5.5 or higher (international students only) - Attendance of at least 3 years in or graduation from a High School in which English is not the main language. - Documentation of appropriate-level proficiency from another accredited institution. - Documentation of appropriate-level proficiency through the Oral or Written proficiency tests (OPI, OPIc, or WPT) offered by the American Council of Foreign Language Teachers (ACTFL).
 See the Core Committee Chair for more details.